griffithlab/civicpy/docs/civic.rst

       The cancer or cancer subtype context for the evidence record.

-   .. attribute:: therapies

-      Zero or more therapy :class:`CivicAttribute`, linked to corresponding `NCIT`_ terms when applicable.
-Only used with therapeutic response predictive :attr:`evidence_type`.

-   .. attribute:: therapy_interaction_type

-      One of 'Combination', 'Sequential', or 'Substitutes', this field describes how multiple indicated therapies within a therapeutic response predictive :attr:`evidence_type` are related.

    .. attribute:: evidence_direction

-      One of 'Supports', 'Does Not Support' or 'N/A', indicating whether the evidence statement supports or refutes the significance of an event.
-The evidence_direction is 'N/A' for Predisposing evidence items.
+      One of 'Supports', 'Does Not Support', indicating whether the evidence statement supports or refutes the significance of an event.

    .. attribute:: evidence_level